samhstn/my-config/README.md

 #### Node

-I install node with brew - you can use nvm, but I don't find I need to change my node version often enough.
+I install `node` with `brew` - you can use `nvm`, but I don't find I need to change my node version often enough.

 ```bash
 brew install node